Applying for permission to work longer than 6 months with 1 employer

 There is no fee to apply for an employment extension.

-Permission to work longer than six months with one employer may be given where a Working Holiday (subclass 417) or Work and Holiday (subclass 462) visa holder has been employed as an au pair with a family and is seeking to continue that employment for a further period.
+Permission to work longer than 6 months with 1 employer may be given where a Working Holiday (subclass 417) or Work and Holiday (subclass 462) visa holder has been employed as an au pair with a family and is seeking to continue that employment for a further period.

 To be considered an au pair, your primary responsibility must be the care of a family's children, rather than any domestic work.
 The youngest child being cared for should not be older than 12 years of age (that is, primary school age or younger).